acutesoftware/acute-experiments/ITNOBAM/README.md

 ### How will it do this

+Not sure - but some starting points are below

 - data collection and monitoring of actions
 - user will need to get used to the system BEFORE losing cognitive control in order to 'trust' it

+### Links

+Requirements

+Design document